Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-renderer.md

 etc. the more expensive it gets.

 Keep in mind that the NFT renderer we implemented above is not gas optimized: you can see the repetitive `rect` and `text` tag strings that can be extracted into internal functions.
-I sacrifices gas costs for the readability of the contract.
+I sacrificed gas efficiency for the readability of the contract.
-In real NFT projects that store all data on-chain, code readability is usually very poor due to have gas cost optimizations.
+In real NFT projects that store all data on-chain, code readability is usually very poor due to heavy gas cost optimizations.

 # Testing